eformat/ragit-dev/docs/2-local-rag/1-local-rag-langchain.md

 DB_COLLECTION_NAME = os.getenv("DB_COLLECTION_NAME", "documents_test")
 ```

 Next, we append our system prompt.
+In RAG the prompt is modified by adding the relevant documents from the vector store along with the question.
+This is denoted by the `{context}` and `{question}` template variables.

-This has to match the model architecture (Llama-3).
-The hugging face model card lists this out.
+The begin, end and assistant part of the prompt has to match the model architecture (Llama-3).
+You can read about the [LLama-3.2 prompt format here.](https://www.llama.com/docs/model-cards-and-prompt-formats/llama3_2/).
 We setup a fairly standard prompt asking for the model to act nicely.

 The last line loads this into a Lang Chain Prompt template object.